 My daughter, Samya Rose Stumo, was killed in the March 10 crash of Ethiopian Airlines Flight 302.
 She was sitting in seat 16J, in the middle of the plane.
 She was 24 years old.

 Losing Samya has been horrific for my family and me.
 But our experience is multiplied 156 times over for the other victims who lost wives, children, fathers and entire families.

 People around the world have a stake in what happened to that flight since they regularly rely on an airline industry that still faces troubling safety issues.
 More work must be done to ensure others won’t face the same grief and loss that my family now copes with each day.
 The US Federal Aviation Administration (FAA) approves planes for flight in the United States, and aviation authorities across the world follow its lead.
 The FAA must keep unsafe planes on the ground until every possible step has been taken to assure their airworthiness.

 My daughter was on that plane because she was flying from Ethiopia to Kenya for her first assignment with a health systems development organization.
-She boarded a Boeing 737 Max 8, the same model of aircraft that crashed last October in the Java Sea, off the coast of Indonesia.
+She boarded a Boeing 737 Max 8, the same model of aircraft that crashed Oct.
+29, 2018, in the Java Sea off the coast of Indonesia.

 Investigations since the crash have revealed that a sensor sent erroneous information to the plane’s flight control system.
 This is similar to what happened in the Lion Air crash in Indonesia — and prompted governments around the world to ground the Max.

-Boeing’s then-CEO Dennis Muilenburg has said that he is "sorry for the lives lost."
-And Boeing is working on a software update for the Max, though it has since discovered another software glitch, among other issues.
+Boeing’s then-CEO Dennis Muilenburg has said that he is “sorry for the lives lost.”
+And Boeing said it completed a software update for the Max, though it has since discovered another software glitch, among other issues.